 Chamberlin, Powell & Bon, Architects “Barbican Redevelopment” April 1959

 “They have wild and wilful top features and jagged balconies passing between the inner and outer uprights of the external framing.”

 “The Buildings of England” Nikolaus Pevsner and Simon Bradley

 The towers’ height (above podium level) is 43 storeys in the case of Cromwell Tower and 44 storeys in the case of Lauderdale and Shakespeare Towers.
 They look triangular but, strictly speaking, they are polygonal.
 They are all much the same internally.
 Leaving aside the penthouses at the top of each tower, each floor houses three flats – one flat to a side, more or less.
-The three flats themselves are subtly different.

 The towers roughly run along the line of Beech Street and also roughly divide the north from the south Barbican areas.
 Lauderdale is solidly in the south area.
 Shakespeare has entrances from the south Barbican podium and the north Barbican podium (effectively a floor up).
 Cromwell can be accessed from the north Barbican podium and from real street level.

 The basements contain tenants stores, main water storage tanks and rooms for mechanical and electrical equipment.

 Each tower has three passenger lifts from a central lobby so that the residents have a choice of three lifts, or more importantly there is a reduced risk of being stranded by an out-of-order lift.